Accenture/openathon-2019-angular/lab-06/README.md

 First, we import all exported members from *login.actions.ts*, after that, we define our state for login slice as an interface with the *logged* property which we want to check.

 > **_Side Note:_** Slice is the name to refer to a portion of state.
 Remember that the state is one and unique, we only split it to make it more manageable.

-Since we have to set up an initial state to the store, we define a constant (*State* type) with a initial value (*false*).
+Since we have to set up an initial state to the store, we define a constant (*State* type) with an initial value (*false*).

-After that we create the reducer function which will make the work to change the state depending of the action.
+After that, we create the reducer function which will make the work to change the state depending on the action.
 We manage this with a *switch* statement as we said before.

 The reducer function always has two arguments: *state* and *action*.
 The first is our state whit an initial value stated and the second is the action launched and which we are constantly hearing (thanks to the observables and the RxJs library).
 Inside the function, we select the kind of action, if this action is a *logon.LOGGED* type we set up the *logged* property form our state to a new value, the one which the *payload* property from the action brings.